richelbilderbeek/awk_course/docs/morning_session/filtering_on_values.md

 ## Overview

+AWK is great for selecting elements of tabular data.

-In this session, we run AWK.
+In this session, we use AWK to select elements in tabular data.
+Selecting elements, in this case, is also called 'filtering'.

 ## Exercises